kimiko-dev/Uber-Data-Pipeline/Diary of Making.md

 ## 6 Dagster

+Dagster is used for orchestrating the whole ELT pipeline, which will be really important later on when testing the long term functionality of this pipeline.

 ### 6.1 Dagster Configuration

 Firstly, we need to install Dagster into the conda environment using `pip install dagster dagster-dbt dagster-webserver dagster-airbyte`.